MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsrevokesecuritycontext.md

 UID: NF:webservices.WsRevokeSecurityContext
 title: WsRevokeSecurityContext function
 author: windows-sdk-content
 description: Revokes a security context.
+Can only be called on the server side.
+Further requests using this security context will fail and a fault will be sent to the client.
 old-location: wsw\wsrevokesecuritycontext.htm
 old-project: wsw
 ms.assetid: 07367f3d-4158-4ef4-ac27-4218d2a810a8
 ms.author: windowssdkdev
-ms.date: 05/21/2018
+ms.date: 07/29/2018
 ms.keywords: WsRevokeSecurityContext, WsRevokeSecurityContext function [Web Services for Windows], webservices/WsRevokeSecurityContext, wsw.wsrevokesecuritycontext ms.prod: windows
 ms.technology: windows-sdk